-- Changes to reimbursement for dispensed items. - Changes to market entry to facilitate the consolidation of community pharmacies. - Modernising the service through digital NHS services. - The intention to explore new terms of service for distance-selling pharmacies in recognition of their different service offering.
+- A quality payment scheme. - A national urgent medicines supply service. - Changes to reimbursement for dispensed items. - Changes to market entry to facilitate the consolidation of community pharmacies. - Modernising the service through digital NHS services. - The intention to explore new terms of service for distance-selling pharmacies in recognition of their different service offering.

 NHS Foundation Trusts and private hospitals do not provide pharmaceutical services as defined for the purposes of the PNA, although hospitals accessed by North Tyneside patients work closely with community pharmacists to ensure that discharged patients get the most from their medicines.
-NHS Foundation Trusts can electronically-refer patients being discharged from hospital directly to a nominated community pharmacy to provide advanced services which are complementary to the discharge process provided by the hospitals.
+NHS Foundation Trusts can electronicallyrefer patients being discharged from hospital directly to a nominated community pharmacy to provide advanced services which are complementary to the discharge process provided by the hospitals.